-The discretionary capital programme totals £207m for the period 2021-25.
+The discretionary capital programme totals £278m for the period 2022-26.
 Funding is from the sale of County Council capital assets (capital receipts), MTFS revenue contributions and surplus earmarked funds.
-Discretionary funding can also include prudential borrowing, which is unsupported by central government with the costs of financing the borrowing undertaken falling on the County Council's revenue budget.
+Discretionary funding also includes prudential borrowing, which is unsupported by central government with the costs of financing the borrowing undertaken falling on the County Council's revenue budget.
+A total of £143m of prudential borrowing is included in the 2022-26 capital programme.